IN CONVERSATION

 Besides your instincts, do you meditate or have a cup of tea?

-Have there been instances when you have caught yourself being distracted?
-If yes, how do you refocus?
+Have you ever found yourself distracted?
+If so, how do you regain your focus?

-I’m human, so I’m not perfect, but I have to control myself as a performer.
-Each day is different; it could be a health issue or something else, and learning/training to stay focused is essential for concerts and recording sessions.
+I’m human, so I’m not immune to distractions, but as a performer, I need to maintain control.
+Each day presents its own challenges—whether it’s a health issue or something else—and it’s essential to train myself to stay focused during concerts and recording sessions.

 How do you unwind between performances?
-And is detaching essential for your creativity?
+Is detachment crucial for your creativity?

-Do you have other interests that balance your time-consuming musical creations?
+Do you have other interests that help balance out the time-consuming nature of your musical pursuits?

-I may be too invested in music.
-Even when not practising or composing music, I still think about music.
+I may be too deeply immersed in music.
+Even when I’m not practising or composing, my mind often drifts back to it.
 Also, we all have to deal with other things every day.
 When time permits, I try to paint (I love art.).
-Also, meeting new people is inspiring.
+Additionally, meeting new people serves as a source of inspiration.

-How far in advance do you plan out your performances?
+How far in advance do you typically plan your performances?

 I usually plan one to two years ahead.

-What is your philosophy of life and music?
+What is your philosophy regarding life and music?

-Music is my life.
-An essential part of my life is to go inwards—conversing with myself and responding to my creation and instrument.
-This reflective process helps me realise other elements of my life.
+Music is integral to my existence.
+A core aspect of my life involves introspection—engaging in dialogue with myself and responding to my creations and instrument.
+This reflective process provides clarity on various elements of my life.

 Thank you, Yumi.
 It’s been a pleasure speaking with you.